webida/webida-server/doc/quick-guide.md

-# Webida Server Quick Guide
+# Quick Installation Guide

-- Server platform for Web-based IDE [webida-client](https://github.com/webida/webida-client)
 - Do you want to know details about each step?
 Check [Advanced Guide](./advanced-guide.md) first.

 ## Dependencies and Setup

+At first, please check the [prerequisites](./prerequisites.md) document.
-Follow all of below instructions using `webida` user which will be created on [Prerequisites](./prerequisites.md) step.
+Then Follow all of below instructions using `webida` user which will be created on [Prerequisites](./prerequisites.md) step.

-### Prerequisites

-Please check the [prerequisites](./prerequisites.md) document at first.

 ### Install node dependency